 Additionally, A houseboat can be of various sizes, ranging from one or two people to four families with distinct living quarters.

-These boats have specialized engine rooms, similar to those on large ships, with main engines and power generators.
+These boats have specialized engine rooms, similar to large ships, with main engines and power generators.
+They are the most desired of all boat kinds

 17. Hovercrafts

-Hovercrafts are renowned fishing vessels that thrive in the southern United States.
-They have a flat aluminum fuselage and a massive and insanely loud engine with a matching air propeller.
+They have a flat aluminum fuselage and a massive, insanely loud engine with a matching air propeller.

-In addition, to improve visibility, the driver sits in a taller chair than the other seating options.
 The hovercraft is employed for fishing and crocodile hunting because of its capacity to navigate shallow waters and wetlands.

-18. Yacht
+Yacht

 The word “yacht” comes from the Dutch word “jacht,” which means “cruising boat.”
+Besides cruising or sailing, they are primarily used to throw lavish parties.

 19. Sedan Bridge Boats

-The boat’s hull is identical to that of a yacht, as are all of the features and amenities.
-Nonetheless, the actual bridge is enlarged to provide the navigator with improved vision in all weather conditions.
+Nonetheless, the bridge is enlarged to provide the navigator with improved vision in all weather conditions.

 However, Sedan bridge boats give the impression of being huge boats due to the high position of the bridge.